red-blox/Zap/docs/config/events.md

 This field determines the data that is sent with the event.
 It can be any [Zap type](./types.md).

 - If the event does not require any data, the `data` field should be excluded.
-- You can pass multiple arguments to the event by separating each type with a comma and wrapping them all in parentheses:
+- Parameter names and parentheses are optional to preserve backwards compatibility.
+If parantheses are excluded, the event can only have one unnamed parameter.

 <CodeBlock :code="dataExample" />